Spring Mountain District AVA

+petition by changing the proposed viticultural area name to "Spring Mountain District."
+Since the original petition had included evidence which supported both names, ATF Issued an amended notice of proposed rulemaking on February 17.
+1993, and allowed a 30-day comment period to obtain comments on the amended name.
+On the basis of the information in the original petition and material presented in the comments of Spring Mountain Vineyard and the amended petition, ATF adopted the viticultural area with the boundaries proposed, and the name "Spring Mountain District."

 The viticultural area encompasses about 8600 acre and at the outset, cultivated approximately 1000 acre on over thirty vineyards.
 Spring Mountain District lies entirely as a sub-appellation within Napa Valley AVA.
 The terrain consists primarily of east-facing slopes of varying steepness, ranging in elevation from 400 to 2600 ft.
 Given the small crop yields on hillsides, the region represents less than 2% of Napa Valley wine.